-We have some excellent speakers lined up through November (see below), and more that we are contacting, so that finding good - no, make that great - speakers is not the problem.
-Rather, getting back to live lectures is the uncertain piece.
-We have traditionally had our talks at the Dennis-Yarmouth HS library, with occasional forays to the Falmouth Public Library, but due to the restrictions on crowd size, lecture halls have been shut down through the summer, and their opening up in the fall is now tentative.
-The delta variant of covid is making facility administrators reconsider their opening plans, and so we won't be able to announce whether or not our talks will "go live" until September at the soonest.
-We will announce the lecture venues (Zoom or live) via the website and in this newsletter, so look at those for the latest information.
-We are also looking at recording of our lectures in the future, and posting them on our website.
+We have some excellent speakers lined up through December (see below), and more that we are contacting, so that finding good - no, make that great - speakers is not the problem.
+But getting back to live lectures is still the uncertain piece.
+We have traditionally had our talks at the Dennis-Yarmouth HS library, with occasional forays to the Falmouth Public Library, but the delta variant of covid is making facility administrators reconsider their opening plans, and so we won't consider "going live" until early next year at the soonest.
+We will announce the lectures via the website and in this newsletter, so look at those for the latest information.
+We are also looking at recording our lectures in the future and posting them on our website.